ArmandBeni/my-first-webGL/README.md

 Here is my homework in three.js, I chose to create a black hole.

 # To run it you must
-`npm install` to install the packages and `npm run dev` to run the localserver, in your terminal
+In your terminal write down `npm install` to install the packages and `npm run dev` to run the localserver

 ## Features
  - You can move your cursor to change the POV